 Roderick Cox was named the Minnesota Orchestra’s associate conductor in September 2016, following a year in which he served as the ensemble’s assistant conductor.
-Cox will make his Minnesota Orchestra classical subscription concert debut in three performances January 19 to 21, 2017, leading Tchaikovsky’s Fourth Symphony and Rachmaninoff’s Second Piano Concerto, the latter with pianist Joyce Yang.
-He will additionally conduct Young People’s Concerts, family programs, special events and outdoor community concerts, while also serving as cover conductor for many classical subscription and Live at Orchestra Hall concert performances.
+Cox made his Minnesota Orchestra classical subscription concert debut in three critically-acclaimed performances in January 2017, leading Tchaikovsky’s Fourth Symphony and Rachmaninoff’s Second Piano Concerto, the latter with pianist Joyce Yang.
+He conducts Minnesota Orchestra Young People’s Concerts, family programs, special events and outdoor community concerts, while serving as cover conductor for many classical subscription and Live at Orchestra Hall concert performances.
 In addition, as associate conductor, Cox serves as a link to the community, participating in engagement activities, school visits and collaborations with other Minnesota arts and cultural institutions.

 Before arriving in Minnesota, Cox served for two years as assistant conductor of the Alabama Symphony Orchestra and music director of the Alabama Symphony Youth Orchestra.
 He was awarded the Robert J. Harth Conducting Prize from the Aspen Music Festival in 2013, which led to national recognition and a return to the festival as a fellow.
 He has also held fellowships with the Chicago Sinfonietta as part of the Project Inclusion program and the Chautauqua Music Festival, where he was a David Effron Conducting Fellow.

-During the 2016-17 season, Cox will make debut appearances with the Santa Fe Symphony Orchestra and Colour of Music Festival and will lead concerts in Washington, D.C., for the opening of the Smithsonian National Museum of African-American History.
+During the 2016-17 season, Cox led the Minnesota Orchestra in a December “Spirit of the Season” concert at Shiloh Temple International Ministries in north Minneapolis.
+He made debut appearances with the Cleveland Orchestra, Santa Fe Symphony Orchestra, Colour of Music Festival and Johannesburg Philharmonic in South Africa, and conducted concerts in Washington, D.C., for the opening of the Smithsonian National Museum of African American History and Culture.

 In 2013 Cox was one of four conductors selected by the League of American Orchestras to conduct the St. Louis Symphony Orchestra under the guidance of its music director, David Robertson.
 For two consecutive summers he was named by Marin Alsop to attend the Conductors Guild Conductor/Composer Training Workshop at the Cabrillo Festival of Contemporary Music.